nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Uploads an image and description to be associated with a client.

 Format `upload INDEX [i/FilePath:description]`
-- Adds an image to the person at the specified `INDEX`.
+- Adds an image to the client at the specified `INDEX`.
-- The index refers to the index number shown in the displayed person list.
+- The index refers to the index number shown in the displayed client list.
 - File path is from the directory the JAR file is ran from. e.g. `upload 1 i/example.png:living room`
   ![images/user-guide/Upload_Directory_Example.png](images/user-guide/Upload_Directory_Example.png).
 - Description is optional and can be left blank e.g. `upload 1 i/example.png`.
 - multiple images can be uploaded at once by starting each file with a new flag e.g. `upload 1 i/example.png:living room i/example2.png:Bed Room`.

-### View image of person: `viewimage`
+### View image of client: `viewimage`

-View images that are associated with a person in another window.
+View images that are associated with a client in another window.

 Format `viewimage INDEX`

-### Setting a Reminder for a person: `remind`
+### Setting a Reminder for a client: `remind`

 Sets a reminder for the specific client from the application.
 The user (real estate agent) will be able to view a more compact list of clients with reminders set, via a new window called the Reminder window.

 Format: `remind INDEX r/ReminderDetails`
-- Sets a Reminder for the person at the specified `INDEX`.
+- Sets a Reminder for the client at the specified `INDEX`.
-- The index refers to the index number shown in the displayed person list.
+- The index refers to the index number shown in the displayed client list.
 - The index **must be a postive integer** 1, 2, 3, ...
 - The `ReminderDetails` must be a non-empty String, e.g. `arrange home viewing`.